 The contractor should also have smooth wheel rollers to seal the working area at the end of the day's operations so overnight rains will not saturate the soil and delay his work.
-These rollers should also be used to seal the surface whenever rainfall is imminent.

-The soil engineer or his representative will perform density tests and will accept or reject a lift within two (2) hours after being tested.
+These rollers within two (2) hours after being tested.
 No material will be placed on any lift that has not been accepted by the engineer.

+The soil engineer or his representative will perform density tests and will accept or reject a lift